Aegisub/aegisite/source/docs/3.1/Editing_Subtitles.html.md

 If you right-click anywhere in the edit box, you get the following menu:
 ![](img/Subs_Edit_Context.png)

-Select all, undo, copy, cut and paste all do what you'd expect them to.
+Select all, copy, cut and paste all do what you'd expect them to.

 Spell checker
 : If you right-click on a word that has been detected as misspelled,